RobBlumberg/RobBlumberg.github.io/_posts/2019-9-16-barcelona-k-means.md

 title: Clustering Barcelona's passes using k-means
 ---

 The k-means clustering algorithm is one of the most frequently used machine learning algorithms.
-It's purpose is to partition unlabelled data points, which posses quantitative features, into different groups.
+It's purpose is to partition unlabelled data points, which posses quantitative features, into k distinct groups.
 The algorithm achieves this grouping through an iterative process where k 'centroids' are calculated based on the data at hand.
-Each data point is then assigned to the group with the centroid it is most similar to.
+Each data point is assigned to the group with the centroid it is most similar to.

 Among the many applications of this clustering algorithm, k-means can be used to cluster a soccer team's passes.
 In fact, using k-means, passes can be separated into groups based on their stating location, length and direction.
 This technique has been done many times in the past, but here, I apply it to Barcelona's passing data, provided by Statsbomb.